EWaterman/EWaterman.github.io/_posts/Ch6/0006-05-01-font-types.md

 categories: ["guide", "Lettering"]
 ---

-Surprisingly (or maybe not) not only are there different fonts to choose from, there are also quite a few font TYPES to be aware of.
+Surprisingly (or maybe not), not only are there different fonts to choose from, there are also quite a few font TYPES to be aware of.
 As a quick overview:

 #### Type1